 Grossman could have cut and run.
 He could have defended himself, reminded that the ultimate judgment of a quarterback is whether his team wins or loses, and there is little doubt in Grossman's situation what the Bears have done.
 But Rex responded with a special elegance.

 This must be understood.
 Where a player is chosen in the draft is not of his determination.
 The club makes that decision, so if someone fails to meet expectations, the team should be blamed.
 But of courseit's the athlete who is blamed.

 Grossman was a first-rounder.
 With a fine arm.
 And a history of being tortured at the University of Florida by then-coach Steve Spurrier, who jerked Grossman around like a yo-yo.
-Then, before Rex's last college game, the 2002 Orange Bowl, Spurrier benched him most of the first half for
+Then, before Rex's last college game, the 2002 Orange Bowl, Spurrier benched him most of the first half for a curfew violation.

 The Bears, "Da Bears," a team in search.
 "They haven't had a consistent quarterback since Sid Luckman, which is a long time ago," Grossman volunteered about a man who retired in 1951.

 "A lot was said when I was drafted of the struggles they had at quarterback.
 My goal was to win a world championship here in Chicago and to be a franchise quarterback, be a quarterback who's in Chicago for a long time."